jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 **IMPORTANT:**

 Of course, GISAXS community had to adopt different definition of Qx, Qy,a nd Qz than I did years ago, and therefore, this tool uses somehow different definitions than rest of Nika.
 So the horizontal direction (x-direction for Nika) is the Qy direction.
-Vertical direction on the detector is “y” direction for Nika, but it is direction of Qz.
+Vertical direction on the detector is “y” direction for Nika; but it is direction of Qz.
 Please, keep this in mind… For those adventurous souls, who actually read my code, keep in mind at some point the code switches on your the x-y image coordinates to y-z-(x) GISAXS coordinates… Sorry.
 No other fix I would know about.

 *For now these are the available profiles:*